 Choosing Your Wedding Venue

 The best approach is to narrow your search by first defining your constraints: budget, approximate guest count, geographic region, and preferred style.
 With those filters in place, a list of hundreds of venues quickly shrinks to a manageable shortlist of five to ten.
+Pay close attention to what each venue includes in its base price, since all-inclusive venues and blank-canvas spaces can look similar at first glance but differ dramatically in total cost.

 Step-by-Step Guide